 Correspondence as a bridge between periods in time, artists, and individuals is the heart that emerged from my research at the museum.
 Looking forward, I am interested in how a project around correspondence could interact with the questions around civil unrest and injustice that came to the forefront this summer – most notably through the Black Lives Matter movement and Me too (which saw a significant revival here in Quebec).

 In my current project, I want to adapt the travel postcard and explore how the politics of peace are manifested in the architecture of our city.

 In 2020, I was awarded a Canada Council for the Arts grant.
 The grant supports a year long research and creation project including a four month residency at the Rokeby Museum.
+In 2022, I was awarded a Conseil de la culture Saint-Hyacinthe grant to produce a suspended installation that will be exhibited at the BBAM!
+Gallery in Fall 2022.
 My work has shown across North America.
 Most recently it was selected as part of the TD Wealth – Thor Wealth Management Art Prize and the Bombay Sapphire Artisan Series and the Salt Spring National Arts Prize.
 The CBC featured my art in 2018 and 2020.
 In 2017 I completed 4 years of study at the private art school, Syn Studio.